 When to serve this Champagne cocktail

 Although this is my New Year’s Eve drink recipe, this saffron-colored cocktail is really my favorite Champagne cocktail for toasts all year long.
 It’s sophisticated and simple with no muddling or shaking, no whipping of eggs or shaving of ice.
-And it just takes two ingredients, saffron and Champagne.
+It just takes two ingredients, saffron and Champagne.
 Serve it all year long as a:

 New Year’s Eve Champagne toast